 The GOV.UK Design System puts small files (known as ‘cookies’) on to your computer.

-- record the notifications you’ve seen so we don’t show them again
+- record the notifications you’ve seen so we do not show them again

 - measure how you use the website so it can be updated and improved based on your activity

-These cookies aren’t used to identify you personally.
+These cookies are not used to identify you personally.

 You’ll see a message on the site before we store a cookie on your computer.